Gloriel621/HAT-GAN/README.md

 ### Training

 First, turn on `visdom` on another terminal.
+This will open visdom server on `localhost:8097` by default.
 ```bash
 visdom
 ```